videlais/Unofficial-Ink-Cookbook/Chapter9/index.md

 ## Functions

-To help with process data, Ink provides ways to pass information between knots and functions.
+To help with processing data, Ink provides ways to pass information between knots and functions.
 When working with variables, these provide a way to process or test data in different ways.

 In programming terminology, a function is some section of code designed around some task.
-It borrows the term for mathematical functions in which data is changed through applying some known set of rules.
+It borrows the term from mathematical functions in which data is changed through applying a set of rules.

-In Ink, the concept of functions come in two ways.
+In Ink, the concept of functions comes in two ways.
 The first is in Knot Parameters and then second is in Functions themselves.
-For Ink, these divisions help authors to think through how to divide up their code and calculations in ways that may be more narrative or mechanically focused depending on their needs.
+For Ink, these divisions help authors to think through how to divide up their code and calculations in ways that may be more narrative or mechanically focused, depending on their needs.

 ## Knot Parameters